Can Pregnant Women Do Anything to Reduce or Prevent Swollen Ankles?

 I already feel uncomfortable and self-conscious as my pregnancy progresses, but now my ankles are the size of my knees!
 Why does this happen and what can I do about it?

-Those swollen ankles are a normal, though frustrating, woe for many expectant women.
+Those swollen ankles are a normal, if frustrating, woe for many expectant women.
 During pregnancy, the extra fluid in the body and the pressure from the growing uterus can cause swelling (or “edema”) in the ankles and feet.
-The swelling tends to get worse as the due date nears, particularly near the end of the day and during hotter weather.
+The swelling tends to get worse as a woman’s due date nears, particularly near the end of the day and during hotter weather.

 Although sudden swelling in the face or hands may be a sign of a condition known as preeclampsia, mild swelling of the ankles and feet is usually no cause for concern.